Job DescriptionAbout the Wyss:

 The mission of the Wyss Institute for Biologically Inspired Engineering at Harvard University is to transform human healthcare and the environment by emulating the way nature builds.
 Developed as an alliance between Harvard and other premier academic and clinical partner institutions, Institute faculty and staff collaborate in high-risk, fundamental research and science-driven technology development.
 A major focus of the Institute is to translate the technologies developed by its faculty and staff into commercial products and therapies through collaborations with clinical investigators and establishment of corporate alliances.
 For more information, discover our technologies, catch up on our recent news, or watch our latest videos.

-The laboratory of Dr. George Church at the Wyss Institute at Harvard Medical School in Boston, MA is looking for a Postdoctoral Fellow to join our rapidly growing team, interested in developing therapies for age reversal of human hematopoietic stem cells.
-We have developed a pipeline leveraging AI-driven aging clocks and next-generation-sequencing to perform in vitro screens for the discovery of age reversal perturbations in human cells.
+The laboratory of Dr. George Church at the Wyss Institute at Harvard Medical School in Boston, MA is looking for a Postdoctoral Fellow to join our rapidly growing team, interested in engineering immune cells to overcome unmet needs in cell therapy.
+To this end, we have developed a pipeline leveraging DNA barcoding & next-generation-sequencing to perform in-vivo pooled discovery for complex cellular behaviors such as cellular trafficking.

-We are looking for a passionate, impact-motivated scientist and problem solver who enjoys participating in fast-paced, dynamic research.
-Candidates should be focused on delivering impact through translational science, enjoy working with diverse groups of people, and leverage their expertise to discover new biology.
+We are looking for a passionate, impact-motivated scientist and problem solver who relishes the opportunity to participate in fast-paced, dynamic research.
+Candidates should be focused on delivering impact through translational science, enjoy working with diverse groups of people, and leverage their expertise to create impactful innovations.

-The Postdoctoral Fellow will have the opportunity to lead projects within the Wyss Institute’s Ichor team focused on age reversal.
+The Postdoctoral Fellow will have the opportunity to lead projects within the Wyss Institute’s SomaCode team focused on in vivo discovery.
 Research will be performed in an interdisciplinary manner within the Wyss Institute and with collaborators in the Harvard Medical School community.
-We are particularly interested in scientists with strong wet lab experience in hematopoietic stem cell engineering and scRNA-Seq.
-Working alongside the project leads, you will assist in key research studies involving in vitro functional genomics of hematopoietic stem cells for applications in aging and oncology.
-Additionally, you will be closely involved in the continued development of our age reversal screening platform and related technologies.
+We are particularly interested in scientists with strong wet lab experience in immune cell engineering, cancer biology, or library design.
+Working alongside the project leads, you will assist in key research studies involving in-vivo pooled functional genomics of immune cells for applications in the oncology and autoimmune spaces.
+Additionally, you will be closely involved in the continued development of our in-vivo pooled screening platform and related technologies.

-The postdoctoral fellow will also have opportunities relating to early-stage innovation and commercialization, for which the Church lab has a history of success in effectively translating novel technology concepts into new biotech startups focused on addressing unmet needs for patients living with debilitating diseases.
+As a Northpond Labs supported project, the postdoctoral fellow will also have opportunities relating to early-stage innovation and commercialization for which the Church lab has a history of effectively translating novel technology concepts into new biotech startups focused on addressing unmet needs for patients living with debilitating diseases.
 In addition to professional development opportunities within the lab and exposure to a breadth of scientific disciplines, the Postdoctoral Fellow will be able to take advantage of the scientific communities within Harvard, the Wyss Institute, and the greater Boston area.

 What You’ll Need: